 Christian’s attorney, Brock Schoenlein, argued in his legal brief that Christian has essentially already served the full sentence of some of the lesser counts against her, and the trial court and prosecutors are trying to force her to serve some of that prison time again.

 “If the state of Ohio gets its way in this matter ... prosecutors and trial judges can exercise an unlimited number of ‘sentencing mulligans’ ... ,” Schoenlein wrote.

 “Eva was literally being forced to serve one of her sentences twice.
-We had a bit of a problem with that,” Schoenlein told this news outlet earlier this year.
+We had a bit of a problem with that,” Schoenlein told this news outlet earlier last year.

-Schoenlein’s argument was at least successful enough to convince the state’s highest court to take another look — but just barely.
+The Ohio Supreme Court agreed last year to take another look at the sentencing issue — but just barely.
 Online state records show that the vote to accept the case for review was 4 to 3.